braymaekers/ngdw-etl/readme.md

 		* Deletes, Inserts, Updates into A all becomes inserts into C
 		* effective_from and \_to will be driven by a business date that is part of the input
 		* The ETL will take care of the history processing
-		* `effective to from active record will have a date in PDI, problem?`
+		* `effective_to column from active/latest record will have a date in PDI, problem?`
 	* No validation of data: still garbage-in, garbage-out
 	* Mostly 1 A table to 1 C table
 	* In case there are mutliple A sources for a C table